Mohs Surgeons Leading the Future:

 - Leadership of Self (self-awareness, communication skills, conflict resolution, etc.)

 - Leading Others (influencing with and without authority; diversity, equity, and inclusion; team development, giving and receiving feedback, etc.)

 - Leading within a System (leading with vision, leading change, stakeholder analysis, advocacy, etc.)

-- Three in-person meetings will occur each year for day-long lectures and discussions about leadership topics as well as networking with ACMS leaders and mentors.
+- Three face-to-face meetings will occur each year for day-long lectures and discussions about leadership topics as well as networking with ACMS leaders and mentors.

-- Any ACMS member may apply to participate in the program.
+- Any ACMS member who has completed an accredited fellowship may apply to participate in the program.

-- One (1) day meeting associated with the 2022 ASDS Annual Meeting October 6-9, Aurora, CO
+- One (1) day meeting associated with the 2023 ASDS Annual Meeting November 2-5, Chicago, IL